amiteshyeles/intent/status.md

 - ✅ **Floating modal design** for custom app creation with shadows and proper spacing
 - ✅ **Visual indicators** for custom apps with proper badge alignment
 - ✅ **Native navigation integration** without duplicate headers
+- ✅ **DeepLinkService** complete implementation with URL parsing and navigation handling
+- ✅ **ShortcutService** complete implementation with iOS shortcuts generation and onboarding
+- ✅ **Deep link integration** in App.tsx and AppNavigator with navigation ref
+- ✅ **URL scheme configuration** in app.json for `intentional://` deep links
+- ✅ **Shortcut creation buttons** in AppListItem component for easy user access
+- ✅ **Test functionality** in Dashboard header to verify deep link handling works

 ## Ready for Testing
 The app structure is complete and ready for testing.
 Run `npx expo start` to test the basic navigation and UI.